Ifeoma28/Telco_Project/README.md

 # Telco Customer Churn Analysis

 ## 👤 Author
-Ifeoma Mary-Ann James | She Codes Africa Data Science Programme
+Ifeoma Mary-Ann James | She Codes Africa Data Science Mini Project

 ## 📌 Project Overview
 This project analyses customer churn behaviour for a telecommunications company using Python and pandas.
 The goal is to identify the key drivers of customer churn and provide actionable business insights.